MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/add-additional-filters.md

 **To filter hierarchy records in a forecast**

-1. Select the **Filter Hierarchy** step of the forecast.
+1. Select the **Filter Data** step of the forecast and go to the **Add hierarchy filters** section.

     > [!NOTE]
     > To apply the filter on an existing forecast, clone the forecast configuration, apply the filter, and activate it.
 You can then deactivate the old forecast.

 2. Select the conditions to filter the hierarchy that you want to include in the forecast.
-In our example, select **Territory** is equal to APAC.
+For our example, let's select **Territory** is equal to APAC.
 This will include forecast records of sellers from APAC.

      :::image type="content" source="media/hierarchy-filters.png" alt-text="Screenshot of the Filter Hierarchy step":::